 A doctor can test a person’s fasting blood glucose level, or an individual can check their glucose levels at home.

 Insulin resistance does not typically cause any symptoms in its initial stages.
 However, a person may experience acanthosis nigricans, which can be a warning sign of insulin resistance.

 Other health problems will appear in time unless a person takes action to treat the underlying cause of insulin resistance.

 A person who has risk factors for diabetes may have insulin resistance without knowing it.
 Even if their blood sugar levels are normal, they should take steps to prevent diabetes.

-Scientists do not know exactly what causes insulin resistance, but the following factors appear to play a role:
+Scientists do not know what causes insulin resistance.
+However, the

 - excess weight or obesity